 Singapore’s Chinatown is a hub for all things Chinese, and this extends to the shops and malls that you will find in the area.
-Most things here are made in China, whether you are looking for traditional items, imported toys or even antiques.
+Most things here are made in China, whether you're looking for traditional items, imported toys, or even rare antiques.
 Our favourite spot to shop in Singapore Chinatown has to be the colourful markets that line the lanes near Chinatown MRT.

 - Chinatown at Night with Dinner & Cruise

 - Gardens by the Bay Admission

 One of the fastest ways to acquaint yourself with Chinatown is to go on a walking tour of the shops and stalls on these streets – Pagoda Street, Trengganu Street, Sago Lane, Smith Street and Temple Street.
 These busy streets encapsulate all the sights and sounds that visitors expect of Chinatown, with hundreds of stalls selling everything from silk robes to lucky cats.

 There’s also a fantastic range of street food carts amongst the shopping, with fresh dim sum and crispy duck.
 Remember to haggle with a smile if you want the best price.
 The market is open during the day, but it looks its most picturesque at dusk, with the lights shining brightly and the sound of hawkers tempting you to check out their wares.
 Read More...

 - Opening Hours: Daily from 9.30am to 8pm

 - Location: Pagoda Street and Trengganu Street, Singapore 050005, Singapore

 Ann Siang Road

 This lovely street filled with old shop houses is an excellent place to shop in Chinatown, with plenty of standalone boutiques that sell something a little more out of the ordinary compared to the mega malls Singapore is known for.